Taken from Pete’s series Dance Lessons.

 Fear is the passion of slaves. — Patrick Henry

 Fear is rope that binds freedom.
 It’s hard to dance when my feet are bound.
 It’s hard to share a meal when my hands are tied.
 How can I follow when I’m unable to move?

 People fear freedom because it’s been taught that freedom leads to sin.
 This same teaching says that freedom and grace aren’t gifts at all—but snares waiting to separate them from God.

 And so they stand, feet together, arms at their sides, watching as others move and groove to the rhythm of God’s grace.

-What is so insane about this fear is that it’s rooted in an unspoken belief that we can actually perform — or live — in a manner that deserves God’s approval.
-This fear whispers, “If you stand right here and march while those others are dancing, God’s going to recognize your sober approach before His throne, and will be more pleased with your marching than He is with their dancing.”
+What’s so strange about this fear is that it’s rooted in an unspoken belief that we can actually perform—or live—in a manner that deserves God’s approval.
+The fear whispers, “If you stand right here and march while those others are dancing, God’s going to recognize your sober approach before His throne and will be more pleased with your marching than He is with their dancing.”

 And just like that, I enter the arena of being my own savior and eradicate the need for Christ.
 Paul recognized this and was quick to set the record straight.

 By the works of the law no one will be justified.
 (Galatians 2:16b)

 Self-righteousness isn’t going to make me acceptable to God.
 Marching isn’t going to catch God’s attention.
 Standing firm and refusing to live life empowered and free by the Spirit of God is a form of self-inflicted suffering.
 This will not convince God of my holiness.